 What is Boskola

 The Béla Bartók Hungarian School of Boston — Boskola (bosh'-koh-lah) for short — is an extracurricular school with all-volunteer teaching and administrative staff, whose mission is to enrich the Hungarian language skills and cultural appreciation of children between the ages of 3 and 18.
-Classes and scouts meet on alternate Saturdays at the Follen Community Church at 755 Massachusetts Avenue in Lexington, Massachusetts.
-Please see the academic year page for the details of this year’s schedule.
+Classes and scouts meet on alternate Saturdays at the Plymouth Congregational Church of Belmont, 582 Pleasant St, Belmont, Massachusetts.
+Please see the academic year page for the details of this year'’s schedule.

 History

 Boskola was established in the year 2000 and has grown consistently since then.
-It is currently made up of over 85 students from over 50 families, with the students grouped into classes among ten teachers according to their age and language skills.
+It is currently made up of over 140 students from 87 families, with the students grouped into classes among ten teachers according to their age and language skills.

 Mission and Scope

 The mission and scope of the school is continuously evolving.
-In 2003, the Gábor Bodnár scout troop was added to the school’s offerings.
+In 2003, the Gábor Bodnár scout troop was added to the school’'s offerings.
 With many opportunities for fun and educational Hungarian-language interaction among its participants, including canoe trips, camping trips, and other activities, the troop has grown to be an indispensable component of the school's cultural enrichment program.
+Please refer to our Mission Statement in English for the details.

 What Boskola is NOT